electronicwhisper/qc-gaffta-2012/class 4/readme.md

 ## Graphics Processing Unit (GPU)

 Traditional processors (CPUs) are single-threaded.
-This means that although they may execute instructions very quickly, they can only do one thing at a time.
+This means that they can only do one thing at a time.
 Modern computers are *multi-core* which means they have 2 or maybe 4 CPUs, but still you can only now do 2 or 4 things at a time.

 Contrast this with a GPU which consists of thousands of "slimmed down" processors, each operating independently.
-So a CPU is designed to a single complicated operation very fast, whereas a GPU is designed to a lots of simple operations in parallel.
+So a CPU is designed to a single, complicated computation as fast as possible, whereas a GPU is designed to a lots of simple computations in parallel.

-So the GPU is very useful for computing real-time graphics (their original target application).
-It's also useful for other highly parallelizeable computation tasks such as physics simulations, audio processing, and bitcoin mining (see [GPGPU](http://en.wikipedia.org/wiki/GPGPU)).
+The GPU is very useful for computing real-time graphics (hence the name).
+It's also useful for other highly parallelizeable computation tasks such as physics simulations, audio processing, and bitcoin mining (see [General Purpose GPU](http://en.wikipedia.org/wiki/GPGPU)).

 For this class, we'll be using the GPU to do 2D image processing, where each pixel is computed independently.
 You can think of this as *each pixel is its own computer, whose sole purpose is to figure out what color to be*.